- You need administrative rights to be able to access your page source code.

 - Add the snippet directly into the HTML source code.
 If you’re using a site engine, insert the code into your website’s management system.

 - (Optional) Use the GrTracking method to properly identify your visitors who haven’t come to your website via a GetResponse message link.
 It requires passing on a user email as a parameter to GetResponse.

 1. Go to Automation >> Create workflow.
 Choose a condition to start building a workflow.

 2. Drag and drop the ecommerce element you want to use into the workspace.

-The snippet is copied to the clipboard.
 Now you need to you add the snippet to your website’s management system or insert it directly into the HTML source code.

 Note: Our snippet needs to be the last element in the the section.
 Don’t put any tags between the closing tag of our snippet and the closing tag.